By Carol Stiffler

 The theater is ready now, with comfortable seating, state-of-the-art lights and sound, and easy access for all.
 It’s just waiting for visitors.

 It’s had a remarkably quick turnaround.
 The theater project was initiated in August 2019, and an initial $1 million grant from the Erickson Foundation launched the fundraising effort.
 Only 58 more donors and five months later, the original $1.65 million goal had been surpassed.
-The 160-seat structure was outfitted beyond original expectations, and a last-minute reception patio — complete with an equinox louvered roof by Royal Covers, a wet bar, and a water feature — will put the final price tag slightly above $2 million.
+The 160-seat structure was outfitted beyond original expectations, and a last-minute reception patio — complete with a five-foot-long fire display, a wet bar, and a water feature — will put the final price tag slightly above $2 million.

 The generosity was stunning, said Tom Linscheid, chairman of the Erickson Center Board of Directors, and it validated how the community feels about the Erickson Center.